snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 ### Tiptap Extensions

 Extensions add extra functionality to Tiptap in `RichTextEditor`.
-Only a subset of Tiptap extensions are avaiaible in DMC and they are all enabled by default.
+Only a subset of Tiptap extensions are available in DMC and they are all enabled by default.
 You can customize these defaults as needed.

 #### Default Extensions